Shambrgler/Parts_Products_inventory/README.md

 # Parts_Products_inventory

-Inventory program written in Java with scenebuilder for the GUI.
+Inventory program written in Java with scenebuilder for the GUI, and JavaFX.

 Project that was completed for school.